sthickpennyryan/sql_datawarehouse_analytics/README.md

 # sql_datawarehouse_analytics

-EDA on already established Data warehouse
+EDA on already established Data warehouse.

 Cleansing process can be seen at: https://github.com/sthickpennyryan/sql_data_warehouse_project

 All project files as a result of this cleansing are contained within the Project files folder: